AdaCore/learn/labs/intro-to-ada/chapters/strongly_typed_language.rst

 #.
 Implement the functions :ada:`To_Celsius` and :ada:`To_Kelvin` to
    convert between temperatures in Kelvin and Celsius.

-   - Hint: use variable of floating-point type (:ada:`Float`) for intermediate values.
+   - Hint: use a variable of floating-point type (:ada:`Float`) for intermediate values.

 For the floating-point types above, use a precision of six digits.